Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2024-02-01-On_Anonymisation_of_court_documents_in_the_EU.md

 Raza v Bulgaria \[2010\] ECtHR 31465/08 § 53

-# CHAPTER 3: Complete and final anonymisation of court documents is unattainable -- the aim should be a generally accepted degree of anonymity, considering at least a) the type of document being anonymised, the content of and data included in the document, b) the type of court and court procedure, c) participation of the affected persons in the procedure, d) the control courts will retain over the anonymised documents
+# CHAPTER 3: Complete and final anonymisation of court documents is unattainable

 ## Introduction